 Any contract or subcontract funded by this Agreement must contain the applicable provisions outlined in Appendix II to 2 C.F.R.
 Part 200.
-It is the responsibility of the Sub-Recipient to include the require provisions.
+It is the responsibility of the sub-recipient to include the required provisions.
 The Division provides the following list of sample provisions that may be required: